Social anxiety disorder is sometimes called social phobia. Social anxiety disorder is not just shyness; it is more

 With social anxiety, people fear that they will act in an embarrassing or humiliating way and that other people will think they are stupid, inadequate or foolish etc.

-- In some cases the fear is only for certain situations where you will be looked at by others, even if they are known to you.
-For example, you become very anxious if you have to 'perform' in some way, such as giving a talk or presentation, taking part in a discussion at work or school, etc. However, you are OK in informal social gatherings.
+For example, some people may become very anxious if having to 'perform' in some way, such as giving a talk or presentation or taking part in a discussion at work or school.
+However, they may be fine in informal social gatherings.

-- In other cases the fear occurs for most social situations where you may meet strangers.
+In other cases the fear occurs for most social situations where they may meet strangers.
 This can even include eating or drinking in public places, as they fear they may act in an embarrassing way.

 When going to the feared situation, they become very anxious and distressed.
 Read more about symptoms in our separate leaflet called Anxiety.